 Not only is a referendum a bad idea in this regard, it could also be argued that all too often governments don’t take enough of an account of expert opinion, letting ideological politics overrule it.

 It’s not just the government choosing ideology over good ideas.
-What’s disappointing about a lot of politics is that oppositions act as if the government should have foreseen and planned for problems that neither the government or the opposition saw coming anyway; or the opposition work to make a government policy fail, and then crow over the fact that it failed.
+What’s disappointing about a lot of politics is that oppositions act as if the government should have foreseen and planned for problems that neither the government, OR the opposition saw coming; or the opposition work to make a government policy fail, and then crow over the fact that it failed.
 Much of our plolitical rhetoric carries the fortunate weight of hindsight.

 Perhaps we need to make the system we have work better, rather than throw it out in favour of a referendum.
-And perhaps demand better quality members of parliament, and better standards of political behaviour.
+And perhaps demand better quality members of parliament, and better standards of political behaviour, and political education (but not the indoctrination of children – looking at you, Momentum).

 One of the principles we hold dear is that elected members should come from a cross section of society and therefore be ‘representative’.
 Unfortunately that alone isn’t enough, because it ensures some popular but inadequate people can be elected, and their faults become apparent the more important a role they are given in government.
 Counter to this is the fear of elitism – but in science I want scientists to be the elite of their profession.